microchip-pic-avr-examples/pic16f15276-cnano-uart-io-expander-host-mplab-mcc/README.md

   <br>Figure 4: Hardware Setup <br>
 </p>

-***Note: In order to use on-board mechanical switch, timer is used to avoid the debouncing.
+***Note: In order to use on-board mechanical switch on host device, timer is used to avoid the debouncing.
 Thereby, timer input pin RC3 and pin RB5 (on-board switch), need to be shorted using a jumper.
 The usage of jumper is required as RB5 pin cannot be selected as timer input through PPS feature of the PIC16F15276 microcontroller.***

 ## Operation